 Your mother always told you not to judge a book by its cover, but in the world of small business, first impressions are crucial.
 Regardless of the type of practice you own, a patient’s opinion of your business begins the moment he or she walks through the front door.
+(For tips on getting more patients through the door in the first place, be sure to download our free marketing e-book.)
 The more welcoming the space, the better your chances of building a positive client experience right from the get-go.
 Here are five tips for creating an inviting reception area in your small business:

 1. Offer a friendly greeting to each customer.
 One of the simplest ways to make people feel welcome is to verbally acknowledge them as they arrive.
 As this Smart Company article suggests, the front office staff member in charge of receiving clients should be a bit of a social butterfly with a naturally outgoing, friendly, and helpful personality.